Smoking during pregnancy

 Smoking cessation during pregnancy is key in reducing the risk of complications during pregnancy and birth as well as reducing adverse health outcomes for the baby.
 Cessation at later stages of pregnancy will still improve health outcomes for the baby, including improved fetal growth (AIHW 2021; Miyazaki et al. 2015).

 There are clear associations between smoking in pregnancy, age of the mother, remoteness of residence and disadvantage quintile evident in the results presented.
-Varying sociodemographic profiles of women who give birth in public and private hospitals needs to be taken into account when considering the higher rates of smoking in pregnancy for women giving birth in public hospitals.
+Varying socio-demographic profiles of women who give birth in public and private hospitals need to be taken into account when considering the higher rates of smoking in pregnancy for women giving birth in public hospitals.

 Indicator specifications and data

-For more information, refer to Specifications and notes for analysis in the technical notes.
+For more information, refer to Data specifications and Methods.